raresideface/soundcloud-tools/README.md

 Just be careful to load the page, because scrolling down too fast with the script can trigger a captcha or get you blocked.

-is hardcoded to portugues language unfortunally ain't found a way to execute te whole code in any language... (sorry)
+the code is hardcoded to the portuguese language, unfortunately. i haven't found a way to execute the whole code in all languages. (sorry)